 The major objective of the Standards is to promote quality medical and laboratory practice in hematopoietic progenitor cell transplantation and other therapies using cellular products.
 FACT-JACIE Standards are the outgrowth of the merger of laboratory standards, developed by the International Society for Cellular Therapy (ISCT) and the clinical and training guidelines developed by the American Society of Blood and Marrow Transplantation (ASBMT).
 Standards were developed by consensus from the medical literature and the contributions of experts in the field.
 The Standards apply to all phases of collection, processing, storage, and administration of cellular therapy products, including various manipulations such as removal or enrichment of various cell populations, expansion of hematopoietic cell populations, and cryopreservation.
-For hematopoietic progenitor cells or therapeutic cells derived from umbilical cord and/or placental blood, these Standards apply to the administration of the cellular product and the preparation of the product for administration, applying the clinical and/or processing standards as appropriate.
+For hematopoietic progenitor cells or therapeutic cells derived from umbilical cord and/or placental blood, these Standards apply only to the administration of the cellular product and the preparation of the product for administration, applying the clinical and/or processing standards as appropriate.
 These Standards do not apply to the collection, processing, or banking of umbilical cord and placental blood cells.
-Standards for Cord Blood Collection, Banking, and Release for Administration.
+Standards for these processes are found in the current edition of NetCord-FACT International Standards for Cord Blood Collection, Banking, and Release for Administration.